 Fast or Normal Metabolizer – Ensuring Effective Coverage

-If your Happy Head StrandIQ™ shows that you process finasteride more quickly than average, the medication may leave your system sooner, potentially reducing its DHT-blocking benefits.
+If your Happy Head StrandIQ™ report shows that you process finasteride more quickly than average, the medication may leave your system sooner, potentially reducing its DHT-blocking benefits.

 - Adjust dosing schedule